JarvusInnovations/jarvus-ace/README.md

 ### Form components for Ace Options
 There are form components in the src/ace/field directory that can be included in an application for run time modification of common ACE options.
 These are simple extensions of Ext JS field classes with a mixin that handles interaction with the ACE editor.
-You may require and isntantiate these classes n your application, or use them as templates if you wish to create a form component for an ACE option that is not handled by the existing form component classes.
+You may require and instantiate these classes in your application, or use them as templates if you wish to create a form component for an ACE option that is not handled by the existing form component classes.